Apexal/old-ontrac/README.md

 If you are interested in helping,

-1. Learn JS or ask me to (attempt) to teach it to you.
+1. Learn JS (if you ask I'll recommend some good beginner resources).
 2. Contact me at either my [Regis email](mailto:fmatranga18@regis.org) or my [personal email](mailto:thefrankmatranga@gmail.com).
 3. ???
 4. Profit